poetix/justin/README.md

-# justin
+# Justin

 > I believe in a thing called Loom.

 Have you ever wished that you could write Pythonic [generator functions](https://wiki.python.org/moin/Generators), or Kotlinesque [sequence blocks](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.sequences/sequence.html), in modern Java?
-Then it may be..._justin time_.
+Then it may be..._Justin time_.

-With this pattern, you can easily turn a push-based API into a pull-based API, or write sequence generators with complex logic that lazily emit values as they are computed:
+With the pattern implemented by _Justin_ you can easily turn a push-based API into a pull-based API, or write sequence generators with complex logic that lazily emit values as they are computed:

 ```java
 private void generateFibonacciSequence(Iteration<Integer> iteration) {